Fikre Selassie Wogderess

-Fikre Selassie Wogderess (ፍቅረ ሥላሴ ወግደረስ; 13 July 1945 – 12 December 2020) was an Ethiopian politician who served as the Prime Minister of Ethiopia from 10 September 1987 to 8 November 1989.
+Fikre Selassie Wogderess (ፍቅረ ሥላሴ ወግደረስ; 13 July 1945 – 12 December 2020) was an Ethiopian military officer and politician who served as the Prime Minister of Ethiopia from 10 September 1987 to 8 November 1989.

 Biography

 Fikre Selassie Wagderes was born to his father, Wagderes Beretekhu, and his mother, Abebete Argaw, on July 13, 1945, in an area called Kechene in Addis Ababa.
 He completed his primary and secondary education at the Kechene Medhanialem Church Priest's School, Kusqam School, and Menelik II Secondary School.
 Due to his strong desire to serve his country in the military profession, he joined the Ethiopian Air Force on April 8, 1954.
 After successfully completing seven months of aircraft weapons and electronics training at the Air Force Technical School, they were sent to the United States in 1958 for advanced training at Andrews Air Force Training Center in Arizona.

 Following this, Fikre Selassie returned to his homeland and completed his seven-month training as a candidate for the 6th course at the Air Force Officer Candidate School, graduating on October 30, 1961.
 The Ethiopian Air Force at that time was very enthusiastic about education, and although the young captain was given the opportunity to attend Haile Selassie University and pursue higher education, Fikre Selassie dropped out of school in his second year of study.

 Originally a Captain in the Ethiopian Air Force, Fikre Selassie was one of the more obscure members of the Derg until the coup of 3 February 1977, in which Secretary-General Tafari Benti was killed along with seven other Derg members.
 The coup elevated him (Bahru Zewde notes "according to some sources from near execution by reason of mistaken identity!") to Secretary-General of Ethiopia's ruling military council, in which post he would occasionally dispel "the atmosphere of total sycophancy" with his "fractionally independent disposition."